top of page

 Step 6:

-Once you are satisfied with your design, trace it, flip it over and retrace
+Once you are satisfied with your design, retrace it onto watercolor or bristol

 Step 7: